 Depending on the type of loan you use, the down payment could be another requirement to buy a house in Oregon.
 We’ve written about this subject before, offering an overview of minimum down payment requirements.

 Depending on what type of mortgage loan you use, you might be required to make a down payment of 3% or more.
-That’s for a conventional home loan that is not insured by the government.
+That’s for a high-ratio conventional home loan.
 The FHA mortgage program allows for a down payment of 3.5%.
 Military members and veterans in Oregon may be eligible for VA mortgage financing, which eliminates the need for a down payment entirely.